 In March 2023, the Company executed a fourth amendment (the "Amendment") that modified the terms of the Thermo Agreement.
 The Amendment removed the previous minimum batch purchase commitment of \$54.7 million per annum and associated fee for the remaining term of the Thermo Agreement.
 In connection with the elimination of such commitment and fee, the Amendment implemented a fee of up to \$60.0 million, to be paid in three installments of \$20.0 million each by March 1, 2024, December 31, 2024 and December 31, 2025, respectively, unless waived in part as described below.
-The Company will recognize the first \$20.0 million installment due March 1, 2024 as a nonrefundable advance payment over the term of the agreement as the Company believes it will receive future benefit from this contract.
-As the Company has yet to obtain regulatory approval to produce commercial supply of ELEVIDYS at Thermo manufacturing facilities as of September 30, 2023, it recognized approximately \$0.8 million and \$1.7 million as research and development expense during the three and nine months ended September 30, 2023 related to this nonrefundable advanced payment.
+During the three months ended March 31, 2024, the Company paid the first \$20.0 million installment due March 1, 2024.
+As the Company has yet to obtain regulatory approval to produce commercial supply of ELEVIDYS at Thermo manufacturing facilities as of March 31, 2024, it recognized approximately \$0.9 million as research and development expense during the three months ended March 31, 2024 related to this nonrefundable advance payment.
+As of March 31, 2024, the Company recorded the total remaining nonrefundable advance payment of \$16.5 million in other current assets and other non-current assets on the unaudited condensed consolidated balance sheets.

 The second and third payment installments, which are associated with the years ending December 31, 2024 and 2025, will be waived if the Company meets certain minimum purchase thresholds under the Amendment.
-As of September 30, 2023, the Company believes it is probable that the minimum purchase thresholds will be met in the normal course of business throughout the term of the agreement and, therefore, no liabilities were recorded related to the second or third payment installments.
+As of March 31, 2024, the Company believes it is probable that the minimum purchase thresholds will be met in the normal course of business throughout the term of the agreement and, therefore, no liabilities were recorded related to the second or third payment installments.

-For more information related to Thermo, please read Note 21, Commitments and Contingencies to the financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+For more information related to Thermo, please read Note 21, Commitments and Contingencies to the financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.